plumed/plumed.github.io/masterclass.md

 __Live vs recorded classes__

 All lectures will be recorded and promptly made available for those who could not attend the live classes.
-Participants to the live lectures will have the advantage of *i)* interacting with the instructors and the other participants on Zoom during the lectures and on Slack during the week between two consecutive lectures, and *ii)* attending/presenting their work at the final poster session.
+Participants to the live lectures will have the advantage of:
+* interacting with the instructors and the other participants on Zoom during the lectures and on Slack during the week between two consecutive lectures;
+* attending/presenting their work at the final poster session.

 __Resources__